Sumi111/hello-world/README.md

 # hello-world
-Getting started eit git and github planning to learn more
+Getting started with git and github planning to learn more